+Heritage and Cultural-Historic Aspects (Very low-negative) - Due to the site location and nature of the activity, the activity is not expected to have any impacts on heritage and cultural-historic aspects.

+The loss of heritage, cultural or historic aspects during construction.

+Local, Duration of construction phase

+Very Low - negative

+Highly unlikely, no cultural or historic aspects of significance were identified on site.

+Highly Unlikely

+N/A

+Negligible; activity unlikely to have a negative indirect impact

+Very Low - Negative

+Very - Low Negative

+Low (Likely)

-Hign) Alternative 3: Monopole Mast PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Heritage and Cultural-Historic Aspects (Very low-negative) - Due to the site location and nature of the activity, the activity is not expected to have any impacts on heritage and cultural-historic aspects.
-Nature of impact: The loss of heritage, cultural or historic aspects during construction.
-Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Very Low - negative Probability of occurrence: Highly unlikely, no cultural or historic aspects of significance were identified on site.
-Degree to which the impact may cause irreplaceable loss of resources: Highly Unlikely Degree to which the impact can be reversed: N/A Indirect impacts: Negligible; activity unlikely to have a negative indirect impact Cumulative impact prior to mitigation: Very Low - Negative Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Very - Low Negative Degree to which the impact can be avoided: Low (Likely) Degree to which the impact can be managed: If any archaeological remains (including but not limited to fossil bones and fossil shells, coins, indigenous and/or colonial ceramics, any articles of value or antiquity, stone artefacts and bone remains, structures and other built features, rock art and rock engravings) are discovered during construction they must immediately be reported to Heritage Western Cape (HWC) and must not be disturbed further until the necessary approval has been obtained from HWC.
+If any archaeological remains (including but not limited to fossil bones and fossil shells, coins, indigenous and/or colonial ceramics, any articles of value or antiquity, stone artefacts and bone remains, structures and other built features, rock art and rock engravings) are discovered during construction they must immediately be reported to Heritage Western Cape (HWC) and must not be disturbed further until the necessary approval has been obtained from HWC.
 Should any human remains/burial or archaeological material be disturbed, exposed or uncovered during construction, these should immediately be reported to the South African Heritage Resources Agency and HWC.
 The ECO and Engineer are also to be informed.
 Implementation of the EMPr.

-Degree to which the impact can be mitigated: Low (Likely) Proposed mitigation: If any archaeological remains (including but not limited to fossil bones and fossil shells, coins, indigenous and/or colonial ceramics, any articles of value or antiquity, stone artefacts and bone remains, structures and other built features, rock art and rock engravings) are discovered during construction they must immediately be reported to Heritage Western Cape (HWC) and must not be disturbed further until the necessary approval has been obtained from HWC.
+If any archaeological remains (including but not limited to fossil bones and fossil shells, coins, indigenous and/or colonial ceramics, any articles of value or antiquity, stone artefacts and bone remains, structures and other built features, rock art and rock engravings) are discovered during construction they must immediately be reported to Heritage Western Cape (HWC) and must not be disturbed further until the necessary approval has been obtained from HWC.
 Should any human remains/burial or archaeological material be disturbed, exposed or uncovered during construction, these should immediately be reported to the South African Heritage Resources Agency and HWC.
 The ECO and Engineer are also to be informed.
 Implementation of the EMPr.
-Residual impacts: Negligible